IBM/cp4ba-client-onboarding-scenario/25.0.0/README.md

 >
 > Depending on the target environment one or two deployment approaches exist:
 >
-> 1. (New and recommended) Using an OpenShift Job - Does not require a separate deployment machine with Java installed
+> 1. (Recommended) Using an OpenShift Job - Does not require a separate deployment machine with Java installed
 > 2. (Traditional) Using a separate deployment machine with Java installed
 >
 > When available, using the OpenShift Job approach is recommended, as there is no additional requirement other than having a CP4BA 25.0.0 cluster.